Professor of German Studies

 Jocelyne Kolb received her B.A. from Smith College in 1972 and her Ph.D. from Yale University in 1979.
 She taught at Smith from 1977-1979, at Dartmouth College from 1979-1987, and returned to Smith in 1988.

 Professor Kolb’s research focuses on European Romanticism with a concentration on the works of Heinrich Heine.
 She has written on Heine and literary antisemitism; on music and literature in the works of Heine, Thomas Mann, and Wagner; on romantic irony; on literary decorum in Goethe, Diderot, Byron, and Heine; and on literary correspondence.
-Currently she is at work on a monograph on Heine (Heine’s European Doubles from Lessing to Freud); a book about her father Philip Kolb’s twenty-one volume edition of Marcel Proust’s correspondence (Kolb’s Way: In Search of Proust Letters); and an edited volume, with Rainer Nicolaysen, about the long and fruitful collaboration between Smith College and the University of Hamburg (Over Fifty Years of Friendship).
+Currently she is at work on a monograph on Heine (Heine’s European Doubles from Lessing to Freud); a book about her father Philip Kolb’s twenty-one volume edition of Marcel Proust’s correspondence (Kolb’s Way: In Search of Proust Letters); and an edited volume, with Rainer Nicolaysen, about the long and fruitful collaboration between Smith College and the University of Hamburg (Smith College and the University of Hamburg: Stories from Fifty Years of Transatlantic Friendship), to appear in 2016.

-Before returning to Smith in 1988, Jocelyne Kolb spent the year at the University of Hamburg as a fellow of the Alexander von Humboldt Foundation; the resulting book, The Ambiguity of Taste: Freedom and Food in European Romanticism (University of Michigan Press, 1995), was awarded the Jean-Pierre Barricelli prize by the International Conference on Romanticism.
+Before returning to Smith in 1988, Jocelyne Kolb spent the year at the University of Hamburg as a fellow of the Alexander von Humboldt Foundation.
+The resulting book, The Ambiguity of Taste: Freedom and Food in European Romanticism (University of Michigan Press, 1995), was awarded the Jean-Pierre Barricelli prize by the International Conference on Romanticism.
 Her fellowship from the Humboldt Foundation was renewed in 2000 and again 2005 for work at the Free University of Berlin.
-Professor Kolb was the president of the North American Heine Society (NAHS) from 2006-2014; together with her successor as president, Jonathan Skolnik, she is planning a conference on Heine in Paris, to be held at Smith College in the Fall of 2016.
+Professor Kolb was the president of the North American Heine Society (NAHS) from 2006-2014.

 Jocelyne Kolb teaches courses in German and English, from beginning to advanced.
 Most recently she has taught courses on Jews in German Culture, literary antisemitism, German wit, German lyric poetry, the contemporary German press, and literary correspondence.
-Professor Kolb serves on the advisory board of the Book Studies Concentration, and in 2014-2015, she will direct the Smith College Junior Year Abroad Program at the University of Hamburg for the fifth and final time.
+Professor Kolb serves on the advisory board of the Book Studies Concentration.
+In 2016-2017, she will direct the Smith College Study Abroad Program at the University of Hamburg for the sixth and final time before retiring in the Spring of 2018.